thindil/tashy/README.md

 `docker pull thindil/gnat-tashy-devel`

+* For the stable version of the library, you can use this command to download:

+`docker pull thindil/gnat-tashy`

+Full list of all available versions is [here](https://hub.docker.com/repository/registry-1.docker.io/thindil/gnat-tashy/tags?page=1)

 ## Using the library in your project

 If you use a GNAT project file in your project, simply add `with "tashy"` at